brett-treweek/Simple-Weather-App/README.md

 ## Deployment
 - This Project has been deployed to Github and is live on Github pages.

 - This is the link to the deployed webpage: https://brett-treweek.github.io/Simple-Weather-App/

 - This is the link to the Github Repository tha contains the code: https://github.com/brett-treweek/Simple-Weather-App

+- Custom fonts thanks to manifestinteractive.
+Check them out here https://github.com/manifestinteractive/weather-underground-icons